 Black Lake

-It’s located a short walk away from Žabljak and is the biggest of the park’s 18 glacial lakes.
-Black Lake itself is a combination of two different lakes.
-However, the narrow strait that splits them is only above water for a brief part of the year.
+It’s located just a short walk away from the small mountain town of Žabljak and is the biggest of the Durmitor’s 18 glacial lakes.
+Funny enough, Black Lake itself is a combination of two different lakes.

 Black Lake